Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalDocuments.md

 ### How to clone other branches then master with NetBeans IDE<a name="HowToCloneOtherBranchesThenMasterWithNetBeansIDE" />
 * This file describes the steps how to `clone` other branches then the `master` branch with [NetBeans IDE].
-* For more information see [HowToCloneOtherBranchesThenMasterWithNetBeansIDE.md].
+* For more informations see [HowToCloneOtherBranchesThenMasterWithNetBeansIDE.md].

 ### How to merge branches in NetBeansIDE<a name="HowToMergeBranchesInNetBeansIDE" />
 * This file describes the steps how to `merge` branches from [GitHub] in the [NetBeans IDE].
-* For more information see [HowToMergeBranchesInNetBeansIDE.md].
+* For more informations see [HowToMergeBranchesInNetBeansIDE.md].

 ### How to release<a name="HowToRelease" />
 * This file contains a step-by-step instruction how to `release` a release in `Dream-Better-Worlds`.
-* For more information see [HowToRelease.md].
+* For more informations see [HowToRelease.md].